Frequently Asked Questions

 Additionally, participants with non-combustion resources will be eligible for Option 1 incentives when dispatching in response to EEAs issued by a neighboring California balancing authority if requested or notified by that balancing authority and authorized to respond by the participant’s host POU and balancing authority.
 If two or more California balancing authorities issue an EEA during the same time frame, participants shall prioritize providing load reduction to the balancing authority area in which the participant is located.

-Incentive Option 2: Market-Integrated Demand Response Incremental Capacity Pilot
+Participation Option 2: Market-Integrated Demand Response Incremental Capacity Pilot

 Unlike the must-offer obligation under the RA program, DSGS does not require offering any minimum amount (MW).
 Instead, the DR provider may determine the appropriate amount to offer; this amount may factor into demonstrated capacity if dispatched.
 If the DR provider does not bid (or self-schedule) during these hours, a value of zero will be utilized for the performance calculation.